Sudeep2704/22053032-Zynetic-Weather-App/README.md

 - Optionally, you can enhance with tools like `SWR` or `React Query` for advanced caching and revalidation

 ---

-Let me know if you'd like to include additional sections like **rate limits**, **API response format**, or how to mock API calls during testing.

 ## 🧩 Folder Structure